 # 2 — All the Lights On

-A powerful and practical book by Michelle Hensley about Ten Thousand Things Theater–a company that presents old plays for nontraditional audiences in prisons, homeless shelters, and women’s crisis centers.
-This is not theater as social work; it is art in service of an important and often neglected audience.
-Here’s an excerpt… read the whole book if you can!
+An excerpt from a powerful and practical book by Michelle Hensley about Ten Thousand Things Theater–a company that presents old plays for nontraditional audiences in prisons, homeless shelters, and women’s crisis centers.

 # 3 — What Gets Remembered